mobi98/trackingDataAnalysis/README.md

 # trackingDataAnalysis
-Python code for augmenting tracking files produced by Ilastik, with fluorescence data from microscopy images.
+Python code for modifying csv files outputted by the Ilastik tracking workflow.